Team Scheduling is only available to TimeZest subscribers on the TimeZest Professional plan.

 Once a team has been created, you can edit its details, and — for TimeZest-Defined Teams — its membership by clicking on it in the Teams list.

-Once you've created a team, it will appear in the TimeZest pod in the resource dropdown along with all your existing members and teams.
+Once you've created a team, it will appear in the TimeZest pod in the resource dropdown along with all your existing users and teams.
 Simply select it to ask the client to schedule an appointment with any member of the team.

 There are two caveats to be aware of when using team scheduling: